renanxcortes/springerQuarantineBooksR/README.md

 toc()
 ```

-If you'd like to download on Books related with Machine Learning, for example.
-You can run:
+If you'd like to download only Books related with "Data Science" on the title, for example, you can run:

 ```
 books_list_url <- 'https://resource-cms.springernature.com/springer-cms/rest/v1/content/17858272/data/v4/'